paulstothard/helpful_links/README.md

 - [stephaneguindon/phyml](https://github.com/stephaneguindon/phyml) - Package that uses modern statistical approaches to analyse alignments of nucleotide or amino acid sequences in a phylogenetic framework.
 - [YuLab-SMU/ggtree](https://github.com/YuLab-SMU/ggtree) - Visualization and annotation of phylogenetic trees.

-## Population genetics and management
+## Population genetics and conservation

 - [ADMIXTURE](https://dalexander.github.io/admixture/) - A software tool for maximum likelihood estimation of individual ancestries from multilocus SNP genotype datasets.
 - [ANGSD/angsd](https://github.com/ANGSD/angsd) - Perform population genetic analyses using raw sequencing data or by using genotype likelihoods.